mainsail-crew/docs/docs/features/hide-macros-outputs-or-fans.md

 ---
-title: Hide Macros, Outputs, or Fans
+title: Hide Macros & Outputs
 description: Learn how to hide G-Code macros, output pins, and fans from the Mainsail interface using underscore prefixes or interface settings.
 social: